IBM-Cloud/ansible-collection-ibm/docs/ibm_dl_provider_gateway.rst

 Parameters
 ----------

-  port (True, str, None)
-    (Required for new resource) Gateway port

   vlan (False, int, None)
     VLAN allocated for this gateway

-  tags (False, list, None)
-    Tags for the direct link gateway
+  bgp_asn (True, int, None)
+    (Required for new resource) BGP ASN

+  customer_account_id (True, str, None)
+    (Required for new resource) Customer IBM Cloud account ID for the new gateway.
+A gateway object containing the pending create request will become available in the specified account.

   bgp_cer_cidr (False, str, None)